 Previously known as Anxiety Gaming, here is a brief timeline of our journey.

 We all know time truly shows how far we have come...

-Anxiety gaming was found as a mission to help
+Anxiety Gaming was was founded with a mission to

-RAD took the opportunity create exciting campaigns to bring awareness to mental health.
-Each day, RAD set up activities, campaigns, and resources to engage the community about the importance of well-ness.
+RAD took the opportunity to create exciting campaigns to bring awareness to mental health.
+Each day, RAD sets up activities, campaigns, and resources to engage the community about the importance of well-ness.

 Learn more about the RAD Team, follow our efforts to change the world,